 I have to wonder who planted these flowers so many years ago that they outlived the gardeners and the buildings they surrounded.

 This is the time of year when thoughts turn to pie and presents.
-Sharon Rose Penrod and her Pie Safe in Pocahontas can help you with the first.
-I can help you with the second.
+Sharon Rose Penrod and her Pie Safe in Pocahontas can help you.

 Let me go on record that I support buying from local businesses like The Pie Safe, where most of the ingredients are locally grown.
 Some of the vegetables come from a 100-year-old garden on on a farm owned by her husband’s family since the 1880s.